Department of Management, Marketing, and Information Systems

 Michael W Pass, PHD, Professor of Marketing, Department of Mgmt, Mktg, & Info Systems, PHD, Arizona State University; MBA, Georgia State University; ABJ, Univ of Georgia

-Gary Lynn Payne, MBA, Lecturer of Marketing, Department of Mgmt, Mktg, & Info Systems, MBA, Sam Houston State University; BBA, Texas State Univ-San Marcos
+Gary Lynn Payne, MBA, Senior Lecturer of Marketing, Department of Mgmt, Mktg, & Info Systems, MBA, Sam Houston State University; BBA, Texas State Univ-San Marcos

 Shekhar Rathor, PHD, Assistant Professor of Management Information Systems, Department of Mgmt, Mktg, & Info Systems, PHD, Florida Int'L Univ; MCA, Panjab University; BS, Himachal Pradesh University